Agoric/agoric-sdk/lib/ag-solo/contracts/README-contract.md

 ## Uploading

 The upload process installs the contract and registers the installation as `NAME` in the `home.uploads` private scratch pad.
 This process can be run at any time by using ag-solo's upload-contract functionality.
-The first part of the `NAME` must be either `zoe-` or `contractHost-`:
+The first part of the `NAME` must be either `zoe:` or `contractHost:`:

 ```sh
 ag-solo upload-contract NAME=ENTRYPOINT.js [NAME=ENTRYPOINT.js...]